takenet/blip-docs/source/includes/en/content-types/select.md

 |-------------------------------------------|
 | application/vnd.lime.select+json |

-Allows sending an text menu to customers to make a choice.
+Allows sending of a text menu to customers to make a choice.
 It is possible to define a document that may be delivered to the chatbot when the customer selects an option - depending on the channel support.
-The options can also be optionally numbered.
+The options can also be numbered, if needed.

 Some channels support the options scope limitation, which determines for how much time they are valid for the user selection.
-For example, in some cases, the sent options can only be selected by the customer at that time and must disappear after the choice.
+For example, in some cases, sent options can only be selected by the customer at that time and must disappear after the choice.
 In this case, the scope is **immediate**.
 In others, the options are valid for the selection at any time, and the scope is **persistent**.

 For more details, check the [LIME protocol](http://limeprotocol.org/content-types.html#select) specification.